Learningsabd/Credit_Card_Fraud_Detection/README.md

 - `README.md` – Project overview

+##  Dataset
+The dataset used in this project is the **Credit Card Fraud Detection dataset** from Kaggle.
+You can download it here: [Credit Card Fraud Detection Dataset on Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)

+> Note: The dataset contains anonymized transactions made by European cardholders in September 2013.
+It is highly imbalanced, with only 0.172% of transactions labeled as fraud.

 ##  Future Directions
 - Explore **deep learning autoencoders** for anomaly detection.
 - Deploy as a **REST API** for real‑time fraud detection.